The island of Corfu, known as Kerkyra by the Greeks, is located off the Northwest coast of Greece, right in the heart of the Ionian sea.

 The canal that gives name to the beach leads you under the cliff above.
-And as everything in Greece, it comes with its own legend.
+And like everything in Greece, it comes with its legend.

 According to popular belief, swimming through the canal is all you need to do to find a perfect match and get married in no time.
 It’s quite easy to swim the canal as it is shallow and not very long.
 So there you go, it’s up to you to include that swim among the things you must do in Corfu!

 Bonus day trip: The nearby islands of Antipaxos and Paxos

 If you’re lucky to be able to add one more day to your Corfu itinerary, don’t doubt it and jump on a boat.